Trail Making Test: Training for cognitive flexibility

 Sort documents, coordinate appointments

-The Stroop Test is one of the most well-known exercises for concentration and inhibition.
-Learn how the Stroop effect works and how you can benefit from it.
+The Stroop test is one of the most well-known exercises for concentration and inhibition.
+Learn how the Stroop effect works and how you benefit from it.

-The Eriksen Flanker Test trains selective attention and distractor resistance.
+The Eriksen Flanker Test trains selective attention and distraction resistance.
 Learn how this exercise can improve your focus.